tower120/chute/Readme.md

 There is a case when writers keep constantly writing, and it could look like that writer counter NEVER reach 0.
 But!
 Since we have per-block counter - as soon as writers travel to the next one - counter WILL drop to 0.
 So we just use reasonably (like 4096) sized blocks - if writers write constantly - it will be depleted and changed fast.

+## Known limitations

+* Currently, there is no way to "disconnect" slow reading reader from the writer side.
+The queue can grow indefinitely if at least one of the readers consumes slower than writers fill it.

+* All blocks have the same size now.
+This is likely to change in future - it will probably work the same way as in [rc_event_queue](https://github.com/tower120/rc_event_queue/blob/HEAD/doc/principle-of-operation.md#dynamic-chunk-size).